 Starting in June 2019, the government will be allowing an additional five weeks of benefits when both parents agree to share parental leave.
-This new measure will add costs to the EI system, but there is no rate increase currently planned for 2019 due to the low unemployment rates across the country – though this could change.
+This new measure will add costs to the EI system, but due to low unemployment across the country, rates are still going down.

-While EI is not slated to go up in 2019, CPP premiums will increase for the next six years and many provinces are increasing minimum wage – all of which impact the cost of labour for your business.
+While EI is slated to go down in 2019, CPP premiums will increase for the next six years and many provinces are increasing minimum wage – all of which impact the cost of labour for your business.